awsdocs/aws-cost-management-user-guide/doc_source/ri-recommendations.md

 1. On the **Cost Explorer** page, choose **Launch Cost Explorer**\.

 1. On the navigation bar, choose the menu\.
 Under **Select a service**, choose the service that you want recommendations for\.
-The default recommendation is for RIs with a one\-year term and a payment option of Partial Upfront \(based on your previous seven days of usage\)\.
+The default recommendation is for RIs with a one\-year term and a payment option of Partial Upfront \(based on your previous 30 days of usage\)\.

 ## Reading the Cost Explorer RI Recommendations<a name="reading-rex"></a>

+The RI recommendation page shows you your estimated potential savings, your RI purchase recommendations, and the parameters that Cost Explorer used to create your recommendations\.
+You can change the parameters to get recommendations that might match your use case more closely\.

-At the top of the RI recommendation page there are three numbers: your **Estimated Annual Savings**, your **Savings vs\.
-On\-Demand**, and your **Purchase Recommendations**\.
-Your **Estimated Annual Savings** is how much Cost Explorer calculates that you could save by purchasing all the recommended RIs\.
-Your **Savings vs\.
+The top of the RI recommendations page show you three numbers:
++ **Estimated Annual Savings** – Your **Estimated Annual Savings** is how much Cost Explorer calculates that you could save by purchasing all the recommended RIs\.
++ **Savings vs\.
+On\-Demand** – Your **Savings vs\.
 On\-Demand** is your estimated savings as a percentage of your current costs\.
-Your **Purchase Recommendations** is how many different RI purchase options that Cost Explorer found for you\.
-The pane on the right has four parameters that control which settings Cost Explorer uses to generate your recommendations\.
++ **Purchase Recommendations** – Your **Purchase Recommendations** is how many different RI purchase options that Cost Explorer found for you\.

-![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)![\[Image NOT FOUND\]](http://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/)
+These numbers enable you to see a rough estimate of how much you could potentially save by buying more RIs\.
+You can recalculate these numbers for a different use case by using the parameters in the pane on the right\.
+The pane allows you to change the following parameters:
++ **RI term** – The length of the RI reservation that you want recommendations for\.
++ **Offering class** – Whether you want recommendations for a standard RI or a convertible RI\.
++ **Payment option** – Whether you want to pay for recommended RIs upfront\.
++ **Based on the past** – How many days of your previous instance usage that you want your recommendations to take into account\.

-At the bottom of the page are three savings estimates\.
-The table shows the different purchase recommendations and details about the recommendations\.
-If you want to see the usage that Cost Explorer based a recommendation on, choose the **View Usage in Cost Explorer** link in the recommendation details\.
+At the bottom of the page are tabs with some of your savings estimates\.
+The **All accounts** tab enables you to see the recommendations based on the combined usage across your entire organization, and the **Individual accounts** tab enables you to see recommendations that Cost Explorer generated on a per\-linked\-account basis\.
+The table on each tab shows the different purchase recommendations and details about the recommendations\.
+If you want to see the usage that Cost Explorer based a recommendation on, choose the **View associated usage** link in the recommendation details\.
 This takes you to a report that shows the exact parameters that Cost Explorer used to generate your recommendation\.
-The report also shows your costs and associated usage grouped by **Purchase Option**, so that you can view the On\-Demand Instance usage that your recommendation is based on\.
+The report also shows your costs and associated usage grouped by **Purchase option**, so that you can view the On\-Demand Instance usage that your recommendation is based on\.

+**Note**
+Recommendations that Cost Explorer bases on an individual linked account consider all usage by that linked account, including any RIs used by that linked account\.
+This includes RIs shared by another linked account\.
+The recommendations don't assume that an RI will be shared with the linked account in the future\.

-You can sort your recommendations by **Monthly Estimated Savings**, **Upfront RI Cost**, **Purchase recommendation**, or **Instance Type**\.
+You can sort your recommendations by **Monthly estimated savings**, **Upfront RI cost**, **Purchase recommendation**, or **Instance type**\.

 ## Modifying Your RI Recommendations<a name="modifying-rex"></a>